Yashwant00CR7/Among-AI/README.md

 ## 🕵️‍♂️ About The Project

-**Turing Traitor** is a multi-agent social deduction experiment where AI agents play a game of "Find the Impostor".
+**Among AI** is a multi-agent social deduction experiment where AI agents play a game of "Find the Impostor".

 In this simulation, three AI agents enter a chat room.
 - **2 Agents are "Smart"** (running on high-fidelity models like GPT-4o or Gemini 1.5 Pro).